Pineiro’s 53-yard field goal lifts Bears past Broncos 16-14

 NEXT UP:

-Chicago: visits Philadelphia on Sept.
+Chicago: visits Washington on Sept.
 23.

 Denver: visits Green Bay on Sunday.